chrismurrph/Invest-Compare/README.md

 This is money going into and coming out of his *fund*.
 We should not need to care about the actual funds your financial planner invests in.
 On the RHS we have *what if* this money was invested with a particular wholesale fund.

-The investment period will be from the day the first amount was introduced to the financial planner's *fund* up until yesterday.
+The investment period will be from the day the first amount was introduced to the financial planner's *fund* up until today, or whenever financial data is collected up until.

 LHS - Financial planner
 -----------------------